MMOU: A Massive Multi-Task Omni Understanding and Reasoning Benchmark for Long and Complex Real-World Videos: MMOU

 \textbf{5.
 Distractor Generation.} All questions are initially authored in an open-ended format.
 We then convert them into a multiple-choice setting by generating nine hard distractors per question, resulting in ten answer options.
-Distractors are generated using GPT-5.2, conditioned on the question and additional video-level metadata; the full prompt is provided in Fig.~\ref{fig:prompt_option_gen}.
+Distractors are generated using GPT-5.2~\cite{openai2025gpt52systemcard}, conditioned on the question and additional video-level metadata; the full prompt is provided in Fig.~\ref{fig:prompt_option_gen}.
 To increase difficulty, half of the distractors are designed to be semantically plausible and grounded in the video context, while the remaining half are intentionally out-of-context.
 This balanced construction prevents elimination via superficial cues and encourages genuine audio-visual reasoning.
-To further increase question difficulty and following prior work~\cite{tam2025none}, we replace the correct answer with \emph{``None of the above''} in 13\% (2000) of the QAs.
-Additionally, in 13\% (2000) of the QAs, one of the incorrect options is randomly replaced with \emph{``None of the above''}. \textbf{6.
+To further increase question difficulty and following prior work~\citep{tam2025none}, we replace the correct answer with \emph{``None of the above''} in 13\% (2000) of the test QAs, and one of the incorrect options in a further 13\% (2000).
+For test-mini, 250 QAs have the correct answer replaced with \emph{``None of the above''}, and 250 QAs have an incorrect option replaced with \emph{``None of the above''}.

+\textbf{6.
 Quality Control and Filtering.} A separate group of expert reviewers conducts rigorous quality control, removing ambiguous, redundant, or overly trivial questions, as well as instances with misaligned timestamps or weak audio-visual grounding.
-Only questions that strictly require joint audio-visual reasoning and adhere to the annotation guidelines are retained, resulting in a final set of 15,000 QA pairs. \textbf{7.
-MMOU Finalization.} The final \textsc{MMOU} benchmark consists of 15,000 carefully curated and reviewed QA instances.
+Only questions that strictly require joint audio-visual reasoning and adhere to the annotation guidelines are retained, resulting in a final set of 20,000 QA pairs.
+The resulting annotations show strong consistency, achieving a Fleiss' kappa score of 0.86.
+We also provide an empirical analysis of distractor quality in Appendix~\ref{sec:distractor_quality}. \textbf{7.
+MMOU Finalization.} The final \textsc{MMOU} benchmark consists of 20,000 carefully curated and reviewed QA instances.